Detailed Plans

 ffwdm.com/solar/FAQ.htm

-Bill Of Materials is here (PDF) including part costs.
-This list gives the page number in the book where each part is discussed in detail including methods of fabrication, sources of supply and any alternatives that are suggested.
+Bill Of Materials is here (original version) and here (gen2 version) (PDF) including part costs.
+These lists gives the page number in the book where each part is discussed in detail including methods of fabrication, sources of supply and any alternatives that are suggested.
 You supply the labor or you can have the parts made for you locally.

-Parts cost of the solar sensor and housing C$60 (one required)
+Parts cost of the solar sensor and housing C$60-70 (one required)

-Simple - Flexible plastic mirrors are held in a plywood and steel frame which pivots around a horizontal collector pipe.
-The parabolic shape of the collector focuses the sun's heat onto the collector heating the filtered water which follows through the collector.
+Simple - Flexible mirror sheets are held in a wood and metal frame which pivots around a horizontal collector.
+The parabolic shape of the collector focuses the sun's heat onto the collector heating the water which follows through.
 The fluid path has no moving parts, only the reflectors move to track the sun.

-Smart - The collector starts tracking the sun in the east and tracks the sun all day.
+Smart - The collector starts tracking the sun in the east and automatically follows the sun all day.

 Efficient - it uses almost no power itself.
-It "hunts" very little when cloud cover obscures the sun.
-Reflectors are balanced and hang from the collector tubes so require very little force to rotate them.
+It hunts very little when cloud cover obscures the sun.
+Reflectors are balanced so require very little force to rotate them.

-Safe - Although it concentrates the heat of the sun about 20 times, tests have shown that failures don't lead to meltdowns or blowouts and you can't normally burn yourself on it anywhere.
-You do want to wear sunglasses when working on it though!
+Safe - Although it concentrates the heat of the sun about 18 times, my tests have shown that failures don't lead to meltdowns or blowouts and you can't normally burn yourself on it anywhere.
+You do want to wear sunglasses when working on it!

 Features:

-Controlled with a simple electronic circuit that you can buy or make for about US$35.00.
+• Controlled by a simple electronic circuit that you can buy or make for about US$35.00.

-The heat produced can be used for pool or spa heating or for bio-diesel production.
+• Heat produced can be used for pool or spa heating, bio-diesel production, distillation, water purification.

 Vertical drilling is marked and center punched with the template.
 Horizontal holes are drilled with a hand drill and a simple jig.
 The big holes are bored on a small drill press.
 Finally, the ribs are finish sanded and painted twice to seal them for a northern climate for about 5-7 years.
-They are easily replaced but very strong and light weight.
+They are easily replaced.
+Very strong and light weight.

-The plans show you in detail how to make high quality ribs.
-Plans include a full size, highly accurate pattern for you to use when making your own template for marking, bandsawing and routing the ribs.
+The plans show you in detail how to make high quality parts.
+The plan books include a full size, highly accurate pattern for you to use when making your own templates for marking, bandsawing and routing the ribs.

-With the methods described, it will take you about three and a half total hours to each finished rib with two coats of marine paint.
+With the methods described, it will take you about three and a half hours for each finished part with two coats of paint.

 click on pictures to enlarge

-The reflector is strong and sturdy but light weight.
+The reflector (original gen1 pictured) is strong and sturdy but light weight.
 It simply hangs from the collector pipe and rotates around it when pushed or pulled from below.
-The reflector sheet is clamped against the ribs and held in place with steel channel cut from furring strip from your local home building supply store.
+The reflector sheet is clamped against the ribs and held in place with side channel cut from furring strip from your local home building supply store.

 A single steel drive rod pushes or pulls all reflectors into position through linkage arms attached to each reflector.
 Rotation is -50 to +50 degrees from vertical.
 Solar tracking module from www.redrok.com mounted in a weatherproof enclosure directs the reflectors at the sun yet uses next to no power when it's cloudy or dark